-As of July 1, 2014, the states which recognize transfer on death deeds or beneficiary deeds are as follows:
+As of 2021, the following states recognize transfer on death or beneficiary deeds.

 - District of Columbia